Boomba Cat spins the Roomba kitty meme into a competitive multiplayer game

 “Here’s a quick rundown of what our team members worked on for the most part: Paul did art and programming, Alex did music, Ken did art, Drake did art and producing, Ruben did sound effects, Sara did voice acting — mostly cat noises — Christopher did music, Matt did programming, Shrek did art, Martin did art, and Wyatt did programming and producing,” said Mears.
 “Teamwork!”

 This year was Mears’s fifth Global Game Jam, though he’s participated in other events such as Indie Speed Run and MolyJam before.
-Some of the other team members had participated in Ludum Dare and Nordic Game Jam — and for others, this was their first time.
+Some of the other team members had participated in Ludum Dare, Nordic Game Jam, and Philly Game Jam — and for others, this was their first time.
 Mears says that it’s always challenging to develop a game in such a short amount of time, but it’s an exciting undertaking.

 “Also, in literally the last hour of the game jam, we ran into a major issue with getting a final build of our game created, but our coders tackled the challenge head-on and figured out a solution just before the submission deadline — two minutes before the deadline to be exact,” said Mears.
 “If you participate in a game jam you will learn something new, guaranteed.”